North Alabama Lions baseball

 The North Alabama Lions baseball team represents the University of North Alabama, which is located in Florence, Alabama.
 The Lions are an NCAA Division I college baseball program that competes in the ASUN Conference.
 They began competing in Division I in 2019 and joined the ASUN Conference the same season.

 The North Alabama Lions play all home games on campus at Mike D. Lane Field.
-Under the direction of Head Coach Mike Keehn, the Lions are transitioning from Division II to Division I and are not eligible for postseason play.
+Under the direction of Head Coach Jad Prachniak, the Lions are entering their 2nd season under full Division I membership.
 In the program's 35 years in Division II, the Lions played in 12 NCAA Tournaments and advanced to the College World Series once in 1999.

 Since the program's inception in 1932, 5 Lions have gone on to play in Major League Baseball, highlighted by 3-time World Series champion and 2013 All-Star Sergio Romo.
 Since 1982, 15 Lions have been drafted, most recently in 2018 when the Baltimore Orioles selected Tyler Joyner in the 30th round.